Piriformis syndrome: Diagnosis

-Diagnostic modalities such as EMG, x-rays, ultrasound, CT, MRI is mostly used to exclude other conditions.
+Diagnostic modalities such as EMG, x-rays, ultrasound, CT, and MRI are mostly used to exclude other conditions.
 For example, and MRI of the spine can rule out conditions like radiculopathy and spinal stenosis.
 MRI of the pelvis can rule out conditions like pelvic tumors.
 MRI and ultrasound can be used to observe side-to-side differences, a common finding where the symptomatic side often exhibits increased piriformis size measured as increased thickness and cross-sectional area.
 Specialized sequences and protocols of MRI can be used for sciatic nerve imaging, namely MRN (magnetic resonance neurography) and DTI (diffusion tensor imaging).
 MRN can assess changes in the path, thickness, and signal intensity of the sciatic nerve.
 DTI uses the anisotropic diffusion of water to assess structural and functional properties of nerves.
 Both MRN and DTI can localize nerve lesions, their extension, and their spatial distribution due to conditions such as entrapment.
 MRN and DTI have also been used to visualize sciatic nerve lesions to diagnose of piriformis syndrome.
 However, magnetic resonance neurography is considered "investigational/not medically necessary" by some insurance companies.
 Neurography can determine whether or not a patient has a split sciatic nerve or a split piriformis muscle – this may be important in getting a good result from injections or surgery.

 Image-guided injections into the piriformis muscle can assist in the diagnosis.
 Injections usually involve delivering anesthetic to the piriformis muscle to paralyze it.
 In the event of a piriformis muscle spasm causing sciatic nerve compression, paralyzing the piriformis muscle will temporarily relieve the symptoms.
 If successful, there should be a complete or near-complete relief of pain for 4–6 hours.
 Needle guidance can be done with fluoroscopy, ultrasound, CT, or MRI.
 Ultrasound is a popular choice due to its low cost, lack of radiation, and accessibility, but lacks the spatial resolution of CT/MRI.
 While there is no gold standard test to diagnose piriformis syndrome, in deep gluteal syndrome, the generalization of extra-spinal sciatica in the deep gluteal space, diagnostic blocks are considered the gold standard for differentiating alternate sources of pain.